-The Fructose-free Complete Guide is divided into eight sections:
+The Complete Guide to Fructose-free is divided into sections:

-- Understanding fructose sensitivity an introduction - General Guide for an overview of what to avoid - Tips & Traps to avoid common pitfalls - Shopping Guide for assistance on what to buy - Meals Guide for help with different ways of preparing food that is appropriate for a fructose-free diet; - Dining Out Guide ranks different nationality cuisines according to how well they fit with a fructose-free regimen. - Recipes and tips a few recipes to help you get started - Trouble shooting if you get confused or stuck
+- Understanding fructose sensitivity an introduction - General Guide for an overview of what to avoid - Tips & Traps to avoid common pitfalls - Shopping Guide for assistance on what to buy - Trouble shooting if you get confused or stuck

-Use this guide to find out for sure Whether you have Fructose sensitivity - or not.
+Use this guide to find out for sure whether you have Fructose sensitivity - or not.
 And remember - if you get a "yes" answer - see your doctor to rule out the rarer and more serious Hereditary Fructose Intolerance (HFI).